Do You Need to Cover Pool Equipment? Winterizing Guide

 Ventilation Considerations

 When installing equipment covers, maintain proper ventilation to prevent condensation buildup.
 Leave small gaps at the bottom of covers to allow air circulation while blocking direct precipitation.
-Use covers with built-in vents or create small drainage holes in solid covers to prevent water pooling.
+Use covers with built-in vents or ventilation features.

 Securing Methods